 “Sure,” I said, less because I really wanted to and more because now that we were already standing together going to the same place, the alternative would have been a great deal more effort.

 “So I’ve been trying to walk with you for two weeks now.
 But I can never catch you.
-You always leave at random times, like you just wake up, throw on clothes and walk out the door,” she said.
+You always leave at random times, like you just wake up, throw on clothes and walk straight out the door,” she said.

 I coughed into my fist at the surprisingly dead-on explanation of how I got ready to go to classes.
 “Um…why?”
 I asked.